aihya/Rainfall/level3/readme.md

-Allowing to specify a number of bytes to be read, eliminating any possibility to do a buffer overflow (by eliminating we mean the bytes to be read should not be more than the size of the buffer itself, otherwise you'are retarded, I mean the programmer).
+Allowing to specify a number of bytes to be read, eliminating any possibility to do a buffer overflow (by eliminating we mean the bytes to be read should not be more than the size of the buffer itself, otherwise you'are stupid, I mean the programmer).
 * The buffer is passed directly as first argument to `printf(1)`, which allows to utilize a format string vulnerability.